appserver-io/sdk/README.md

 ```

 ### Usage
+Before running this script, please make sure you have the corresponding PHP version installed.
+For example, appserver version 1.1 or earlier will require PHP versions `">=5.5.0 < 7.0.0"`

 When you are done configuring the script to fit your needs, just start it up.
 No parameters required.

 ```bash